dseegers/instagram-video-and-photo-api/readme.md

 #Composer package for
 instagram-video-and-photo-api

-Originally code written by [LookHin](https://github.com/LookHin/instagram-photo-video-upload-api)
+The original code was written by [LookHin](https://github.com/LookHin/instagram-photo-video-upload-api)

+I have changed it in a composer package

-If you want to use the class, you can do this
+If you want to use the class, you can do this.

+**You need to autoload composer if you want to use the package**

 ```